orkes-io/docs/docs/developer-guides/orchestrating-human-tasks.md

 **To add the Human task to application account:**
 1. Go to the application account.
-    1. Go to your Conductor cluster on Orkes Platform.
-    2. In the left navigation menu, go to **Access Control** > **Applications**.
+    1. In the left navigation menu, go to **Access Control** > **Applications**, on your Orkes Conductor cluster.
-    3. Select an application that you will be adding your worker to.
+    2. Select an application that you will be adding your worker to.
 Otherwise, create an application.
 2. Grant Execute, Read, and Update permission to the application.
     1. Under Permissions, select **Add permission**.
     2. Select the **Task** tab and then your Human task.
     3. Enable the **Execute**, **Read**, and **Update **toggles.
-    4. (If Task to Domain is used) In Domain, enter the domain name used in your workflow.
+    4. (If Task-to-domain is used) In Domain, enter the domain name used in your workflow.
     5. Select Add Permissions.

 The application account can now execute the Human task.